 Yes.
 An adoption fee is needed to cover a portion of the vet bills incurred.
 Additionally, a Health Certificate is required for transport, Health Certificate are $65.
-There is no charge for self-transports, however we charge a $35 fee if we provide transport.
-This is to offset some of the cost of gas for transport volunteers.
+There is no charge for self-transports, for other transport options and fees, please see our Transport FAQ page .

 Effective March 1, 2021, adoption fees are based on the listed age of the dog, as follows: